-- 6.8.a.
+- 6.8.1.
 Review and Approval.
-The Director has the authority and responsibility to review change orders just as he or she has authority and responsibility for review and approval of the original contract. - 6.8.b.
+The Director has the authority and responsibility to review change orders just as he or she has authority and responsibility for review and approval of the original contract. - 6.8.2.
 Change Order Submission.
 A spending unit desiring to make a change to a contract must submit a request for the contract change to the Purchasing Division.
-Any change order request submitted to the Purchasing Division that requires vendor agreement must include the vendor's agreement in writing. - 6.8.c.
+Any change order request submitted to the Purchasing Division that requires vendor agreement must include the vendor's agreement in writing. - 6.8.3.
 Documentation.
-The Director may ask for, and the spending unit must provide, any documentation or further explanation that the Director deems necessary to aid in reviewing a change order request.
+The Director may ask for, and the spending unit must provide, any documentation or further explanation that the Director deems necessary to aid in reviewing a change order request. - 6.8.4.

-- 6.8.d.
 Rejection.
-If the Director reviews the change order and determines that it has not been properly justified; fails to include necessary documentation; is or could be construed as an attempt to circumvent the bidding process; or is otherwise unfit to be approved; the Director shall reject the change order. - 6.8.e.
+If the Director reviews the change order and determines that it has not been properly justified; fails to include necessary documentation; is or could be construed as an attempt to circumvent the bidding process; or is otherwise unfit to be approved; the Director shall reject the change order. - 6.8.5.
 Attorney General.
-Change orders must be approved by the Attorney General's office, as to form, just as the original contract is approved as to form by that office under West Virginia Code section 5A-3-13. - 6.8.f.
+Change orders must be approved by the Attorney General's office, as to form, just as the original contract is approved as to form by that office under West Virginia W. Va.
+Code §5A-3-13. - 6.8.6.
 Timing of Work.
 Spending units must not permit vendors to perform work that the spending unit anticipates will be added to a contract through a change order until such time as the change order has been formally approved by the Purchasing Division and the Attorney General's office, encumbered by the Purchasing Division, and mailed to the vendor.

-§ 148-1-7.
+This subsection related to timing of work does not apply to government construction contracts executed pursuant to W.Va.
+Code §5-22-1, et seq.

+§148-1-7.
 Purchasing Methods.